beamaginelidar/l3cam_ros2/README.md

 **Note:**

 - If in any case this node dies without printing `Terminating...` and `Terminated.` you might have problems with the sensors as the library might have terminated wrongly.
-If this happens, reboot the device.
+If this happens, it will output error 235 (Error binding TCP socket) when trying to run it again, reboot the device to solve the problem.

 ### lidar_stream